After Shoulder Replacement Surgery: Your Home Recovery

-Your sutures or staples will usually be removed 10 to 14 days after surgery.
-Your surgeon will continue to check the range of motion and strength in your shoulder for the first year after surgery.
+Your sutures or staples will most likely be removed 10 to 14 days after surgery.
+Your surgeon will check the range of motion and strength in your shoulder for the first year after surgery.
 He or she may see you once a year after that.
 Be sure to keep all your appointments and ask any questions you have.
 Your healthcare provider may also recommend that you take antibiotics before you have dental work or surgery.
 You may be given a card that says you have a prosthesis.
 Use this card at security gates with metal detectors.

 Call your healthcare provider if you have:

 Increased pain, numbness, or tingling

 Drainage, redness, or swelling around the incision

 A fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider

 © 2000-2017 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.